 I have been inundated with a request for instructions on how to make my elderflower syrup so I have finally decided to reveal my own elderflower syrup recipe.
 If people start drinking a refreshing drink made with elderflower syrup instead of coca cola or other over-priced fizzy water, then I’ll be a very happy man.
 If you choose to follow these instructions then you do entirely at your own risk so if you die while drinking your elderflower syrup, please don’t come running to me to complain.

 First of all you’ll need some elderflowers.
 Depending on where you live, they could be in flower from late April until the end of July.
 If you’re lucky enough to live in a mountainous area then you could get a supply over a three month period as they flower later, the further up the mountain you go.
-Make sure you have the right flower.There are some plants which look similar to elderflower but which will not make a refreshing drink.
+Make sure you have the right flower.There are plants which look similar to elderflower but which will not make a refreshing drink.

 Here is an elderflower bush in the Spanish Pyrenees so that you have an idea of the size and shape of the bush.
 Try not to pick them after a rain shower as they lose some of their aroma.
-Best to pick them after 2-3 days of dry weather.
+Best to pick them after about three days of dry weather.

 Collect them from an area which is well away from roads and any other forms of pollution.
 Don’t pick too many heads from one bush as birds feed on the berries in September.
 The quantity here is enough for about 5 litres of syrup.

 Get some real lemons rather than a plastic bottle of lemon juice.
-Try to get ones that are untreated – check out your local bio store – with regular lemons, the peel is covered in loads of chemicals.
+Try to get ones that are untreated – check out your local bio store – as the peel of regular lemons is covered in loads of chemicals.
 Rinse them to get rid of any dust.